MedAmineMokrani/TDGIT/Desktop/AppRestaurant/DeliveryApp/DeliveryApp/README.md

 ## USE CASES

 - USE CASE 1 : Customer place order ; check all his orders history details
-- USE CASE 2 : Delivery man can display orders with these states (All,Awaiting delivery, Delivered ) also can update order state (status) from **Awaiting delivery** to **Delivered**.
+- USE CASE 2 : Delivery man can display all orders with these states (Awaiting delivery, Delivered ) also can update order state (status) from **Awaiting delivery** to **Delivered**.
 ## SERVICES